Grand Rapids Grassroots

 Edited by Dani Vilella and Ashley Nickels

-While Grand Rapids is known for large-scale events like ArtPrize; major businesses like Meijer, Steelcase, and Amway and the philanthropic and political contributions of its wealthiest residents, there are hundreds — if not thousands — of grassroots activists working day-in and day-out to make Grand Rapids what it is and making it what it can be.
-This project seeks to raise the voices of those individuals and grassroots groups.
+While Grand Rapids, Michigan is known for large-scale events like ArtPrize; major businesses like Meijer, Steelcase, and Amway; and the philanthropic and political contributions of its wealthiest residents, there are hundreds — if not thousands — of grassroots activists working day-in and day-out to make Grand Rapids what it is.
+This collection seeks to raise the voices of those individuals and grassroots groups.
+The editors have joined forces to compile articles, poetry, and personal narratives about and by the grassroots activists of Grand Rapids.
+Edited by Ashley E. Nickels and Dani Vilella, in this collection, readers will find first-hand stories about:

 Ashley Nickels is an assistant professor of political science at Kent State University in Ohio, where she teaches courses in public and nonprofit administration.
 A self-described scholar-activist, Nickels began her career focused on feminist activism and organizing.
 She previously served as the Vice-President of the Michigan National Organization for Women and President of the local Grand Rapids chapter.